-Tim's aim is to use recently developed arbitrarily waveform generators to improve the current pulsed EPR experiments such as DEER, DQC, and SIFTER.
-He also aims to make potentially more effective experiments possible.
-The primary application of his work is to look at distances across proteins particularly for aggregating systems.
-He is trying to improve the study of distances on aggregating systems, especially on the model system of tau protein.
+Tim's aim was to use recently developed arbitrarily waveform generators to improve the current pulsed EPR experiments such as DEER, DQC, and SIFTER.
+He also aimed to make potentially more effective experiments possible.
+The primary application of his work was to look at distances across proteins particularly for aggregating systems.
+He was trying to improve the study of distances on aggregating systems, especially on the model system of tau protein.

 2007 - 2011: B.S., Chemistry, St. Cloud State University.

-2011 - present: Graduate Student Researcher, Chemistry, University of California - Santa Barbara (Advisor: Prof. Songi Han)
+2011 - 2018: Graduate Student Researcher, Chemistry, University of California - Santa Barbara (Advisor: Prof. Songi Han)

 2015: Best Student Poster Award, 57th Rocky Mountain Conference on Magnetic Resonance